wix/Detox/docs/APIRef.DeviceObjectAPI.md

 Check out Detox's [own test suite.](../detox/test/e2e/06.device-orientation.test.js)

 ### `device.setLocation(lat, lon)`

->Note: `setLocation` is dependent on `fbsimctl`. if `fbsimctl` is not installed, the command will fail, asking for it to be installed.
+> Note: On iOS `setLocation` is dependent on [fbsimctl](https://github.com/facebook/idb/tree/master/fbsimctl).
+> If `fbsimctl` is not installed, the command will fail, asking for it to be installed.
+> On Android `setLocation` currently will only work with Android Emulator bundled with Android development tools, as long as you've set the correct permissions in your app manifest.

-Sets the simulator location to the given latitude and longitude.
+Sets the simulator/emulator location to the given latitude and longitude.

 ```js
 await device.setLocation(32.0853, 34.7818);
 ```